rahulmohan126/BoomBot/README.md

             - ./my_settings.json:/boombot/settings.json # ./my_settings.json can be changed accordingly
 ```

-Be aware that commands (such as "stop") cannot be used while using Docker.
+Be aware that terminal commands cannot be used while using Docker but everything else should be fully functional.

 ## Installation